Place of another

 The Taj is sinking!!

-the Taj Mahal aimed at giving maximum strength and stability to the tomb
+of the Taj Mahal aimed at giving maximum strength and stability to the

-details with utmost precision : the weight of the entire structure is uniformly
+minute details with utmost precision : the weight of the entire structure

-massive piers and vaults were constructed to support this heavy load.,
+extraordinarily massive piers and vaults were constructed to support this

 very best quality